synsr/patient-profile/README.md

 A Next.js application for displaying patient information, events, and medical notes.

-## Assumptions
+## Assumptions & Decisions

-- Desktop-first design (primary users are doctors and front desk staff)
+- Desktop-first design (primary users are doctors and front desk staff) due to time contraints not making it responsive for mobile
 - Single page application with no navigation
 - All data can be loaded upfront (no pagination)
 - Mock data structure will be updated to reflect changes
 - No authentication required
 - API returns data in the correct order (e.g., clinical notes are returned newest first)
 - No client-side sorting is needed as the API handles data ordering
+- No tests written, focussed on functionality and design
+- No accessibility support added, due to time constraints

-## Key Architecture Decisions
+## Architecture & Design

 ### 1. Data Layer